RedCrested/Video-Call-for-OpenSource-SocialNetwork/README.md

 ## Version

+- 2.2
+    - The user who invited the call has the moderator privilegies
+    - Added support to allow to Admin use the Jitsi's autheticated session
+    - Added support to Giphy icons if the OssnGiphy is configured.
+Giphy icons are available in the raise hand menu.
+    - Added option to close or keep the window when meet is ended.
+    - Added page to inform user that the meeting has ended, when window isn't closed automatically.
+- 2.1
+    - Improved admin form
+    - Fixed a conflict found with OssnSmilies component
 - 2.0
     - Added panel in Administrator section to add some configurations, such as Jitsi Server, secret room code and Jitsi as a Service (JaaS) key
     - Full language support